 Generally, those operating commercial trucks (and truck tractors) on Florida’s roadways must register those vehicles in the State of Florida.

-Commercial truck registration renewals and license plate renewals may be done by mail, at one of the Tax Collector’s Service Centers, or at an approved Tag Agency in Polk County.
+Commercial truck registration renewals and license plate renewals may be done by mail, at an authorized Tag Agency, or one of the Tax Collector’s Service Centers.
 Note: Registration renewals for commercial trucks weighing 26,001 lbs. or more cannot be processed online or at a kiosk.

-For Service Center and approved Tag Agency locations, click here.
+For authorized Tag Agency or Service Center locations, click here.

 Initial vehicle registrations for commercial trucks and tractors may be obtained at one of the Tax Collector’s Service Centers or an approved tag agency.
 For Service Center and approved tag agency locations, click here.